 Can you find a crayon that rhymes with sack? (black)

 To extend the activity, have the child generate their own rhyme for each color as he or she puts each one back in the box.

 Here is a little video of the activity in action.

 Enjoy rhyming with your child and building phonological skills!
+Get even more rhymes by clickin on the link below.
 Your child is preparing to read.